Estates General of 1789: Rebellion of the parlements

 Turning again to the parlements, the king found that they were inclined to continue the issues that had been raised in the Assembly of Notables.
 The proper legal function of the parlements, besides giving advice to the king, was only to register or record the king's edicts as law unless the registered edicts were not lawful.
-The king's antecessors had been able to command this matter of simple obedience, sometimes by sternness, threats, and losses of temper.
+On 6 July 1787, Brienne forwarded the Subvention Territoriale (land tax) and the edit du timbre, (stamp act), for registration.
+On 6 August, the king ordered the Parlement to assemble at Versailles, where Louis held a Lit de justice to register the taxes.
+On 7 August, back in Paris, the Parlement declared the registration illegal and the lit de justice null and void, calling for the Estates General to assemble.